About

 The SDS Triangle is the diagnostic lens through which we examine every domain of an equity audit, from course access and discipline to staffing patterns and family engagement.

 Most audits work forward: collect data, describe patterns, offer recommendations.
 Our methodology works in the opposite direction.
-The Components Approach starts from observed disparities and traces them backward to the specific policies and practices that produce them.
-The result is a set of precise, actionable components, each identifying who is affected, where in the system the inequity occurs, what drives it, and what to do about it, assembled into a sequenced equity action roadmap.
+The Components Approach reverse-engineers equity outcomes — starting from observed disparities and tracing them backward through the system to identify the specific policies, practices, and decision points that produce them.